EESI/NPFS/README.md

 Note that you're limited to the number of parallel workers that you can open.
 Hence the above code may not work on laptops.

+The `beta` variable specified in the above code is used to bias the hypothesis test.
+For the results presented in the original NPFS manuscipt `beta=0`.

 # Citing NPFS
 * Gregory Ditzler, Robi Polikar, Gail Rosen, "A Bootstrap Based Neyman–Pearson Test for Identifying Variable Importance,"  2014, under revision.